-The trial will run for an initial period of three months from Saturday 2 July.
+The first stage of the trial ran for a period of three months from Saturday 2 July.

-After three months, the project team will reassess further implementation, inclusive of extending the trial for another three months or expanding it to other locations.
+The project team are currently compiling the final report and assessing extending the trial for another three months or expanding it to other locations.

 The messages will focus on three things – reliability (talking about the road, how to travel on it etc.), amenity (where rest room facilities are), safety (remember to stick to the left side of the road, there is a big junction coming up, slow down, etc.).
 They won’t be long messages- simple, short information bursts.
 Specific locations were selected where real time location specific safety messaging would be meaningful to travellers.

 Bluetooth is a global wireless communication standard that connects devices together over a certain distance.
 Think headset and phone, speaker and PC, smartphone and more.
 It is built into billions of products on the market today and connects the Internet of Things (IoT) which is the network of physical devices, vehicles, buildings and other items.